Mindfulness: how to live in the now

 Mindfulness is a real buzzword at the moment.
 From an obscure Buddhist practice it has become recognised by some of the world's leading doctors, scientists and psychologists as a remarkably simple, easy-to-learn yet highly effective tool for improving our physical and mental wellbeing.
 Jon Kabat-Zinn is one of the leading figures in this mindful movement, and if you want to learn more about it his wonderful book, Wherever You Go, There You Are: Mindfulness Meditation for Everyday Life, is the best place to start.
 There's also a great video of him teaching mindfulness to Google employees on YouTube, if you're more visually-minded.

 Mindfulness-based cognitive therapy (MBCT) is an integration of MBSR with cognitive therapy.
-It was developed to teach depressed patients skills to disengage from habitual, automatic and unhelpful patterns of thought, especially 'rumination', in which the mind goes over and over negative thoughts.
+It was developed by three clinical psychologists – Mark Williams, John Teasdale and Zindel Segal – to teach patients who had experienced depression skills to disengage from habitual, automatic and unhelpful patterns of thought, especially 'rumination', in which the mind goes over and over negative thoughts.
 The evidence shows that MBCT can halve the relapse rate in patients who repeatedly suffer from depression.

 So what is mindfulness?
 Well, put simply, it's a way of developing the ability to pay deliberate attention to our experience from moment to moment.
 Rather than worrying about the past or fantasising about the future, it's about being aware of what's going on in our mind, body and day-to-day life – and doing this without judgement.
 One of the reasons mindfulness is so powerful is that it teaches us to suspend judgement and self-criticism, to regard ourselves and others with kindness and compassion.